abolfazl6678/Retail-Demand-Forecasting-DeepLearning/README.md

 **Business Insights:** Forecasting results provide actionable insights to minimize stock-outs, reduce excess inventory, and optimize replenishment planning.

 ---
-## Project Objectives and assumptions
+## Project Objectives and Assumptions

 - Build a model to predict daily demand for each product
 - The model is built using Artificial Neural Networks (ANNs) - Deep Learning